peteroupc/MailLib/docs/PeterO.Text.Encodings.md

 Now let's define some terms:

- * Acode point is a number that identifies a single text character, such as a letter, digit, or symbol.
+ * A code point is a number that identifies a single text character, such as a letter, digit, or symbol.

- * Anencoder is a class that converts a sequence of bytes to a sequence of code points in the universal character set (otherwise known as Unicode).
-An encoder implements theICharacterEncoder interface.
+ * An encoder is a class that converts a sequence of bytes to a sequence of code points in the universal character set (otherwise known under the name Unicode).
+An encoder implements the `ICharacterEncoder`  interface.

- * Adecoder is a class that converts a sequence of Unicode code points to a sequence of bytes.
-An encoder implements theICharacterEncoder interface.
+ * A decoder is a class that converts a sequence of Unicode code points to a sequence of bytes.
+An encoder implements the  `ICharacterDecoder`  interface.

- * Anencoding is a mapping from bytes to universal code points and from universal code points to bytes.
-An encoding allows access to both an encoder and a decoder and implements the `ICharacterEncoder`  interface.
+ * An encoding is a mapping from bytes to universal code points and from universal code points to bytes.
+An encoding allows access to both an encoder and a decoder and implements the `ICharacterEncoding`  interface.

- * Acharacter set is a set of code points which are each assigned to a single text character.
+ * A character set is a set of code points which are each assigned to a single text character.
 (This may also be called acoded character set.)

 There are several kinds of encodings:

  * Single-byte encodings define a character set that assigns one code point to one byte.
-For example, the ISO 8859 encodings and Windows-1252 are single-byte encodings.
+For example, the ISO 8859 encodings and  `windows-1252`  are single-byte encodings.
 ASCII is also a single-byte encoding, although its character set only uses the lower 7 bits of an eight-bit byte.
 In the Encoding Standard, all single-byte encodings use the ASCII characters as the first 128 code points of their character sets.
+(Here, ASCII is the same as the International Reference Version of the ISO 646 standard.)

  * Multi-byte encodings define a character set that assigns some or all code points to several bytes.
 For example, most legacy East Asian encodings, such as  `shift_jis` ,  `gbk` , and  `big5`  are multi-byte encodings, as well as  `utf-8` and  `utf-16` , which both encode the Unicode character set.

  * Escape-based encodings use escape sequences to encode one or more character sets in the same sequence of bytes.
 The best example of an escape-based encoding supported in the Encoding Standard is  `iso-2022-jp` , which defines a Katakana, a Kanji, and an ASCII character set.

- * The Encoding Standard also defines areplacement encoding, which causes a decoding error and is used to alias a few problematic or unsupported encoding names, such as  `hz-gb-2312` .
+ * The Encoding Standard also defines a replacement encoding, which causes a decoding error and is used to alias a few problematic or unsupported encoding names, such as `hz-gb-2312` .

 Getting an Encoding